xak2000/nomad/website/source/guides/operations/node-draining.html.md

 Operators may specify a deadline when enabling a node drain to prevent drains from not finishing.
-Once the deadline is reached, all remaining allocations on the node are stopped regardless of `migrate` stanza parameters.
+Once the deadline is reached, all remaining allocations on the node are stopped regardless of `migrate` block parameters.

 The default deadline is 1 hour and may be changed with the [`-deadline`][deadline] command line option.
 The [`-force`][force] option is an